Winter 2020 newsletter

 Professor Baker brings vast expertise of working across multiple roles in healthcare across the globe to our board having been trained in Nottingham, Cambridge and Pittsburgh, USA and has returned to his hometown, Leicester.
 He is a Fellow of the Academy of Medical Sciences, and a Fellow of the Royal Colleges of Obstetricians and Gynaecologists in both New Zealand and the UK.

-Message from Professor Baker to the Patient and Carer Group: ‘I would like to thank all those members of the P&CG who make such a valuable contribution to the work of our medical school, and our School of Allied Health Professions.
+Message from Professor Baker to the Patient and Carer Group: ‘I would like to thank all those members of the P&CG who make such a valuable contribution to the work of our medical school, and our School of Healthcare.
 Patients members play a crucial role in ensuring that the education and training of our Leicester students is second to none – we couldn’t do it without you.’

 The University of Leicester and University Hospitals of Leicester NHS Trust (UHL) announced the death of a talented, dedicated and much-loved colleague to COVID-19.
 Professor Anthony Gershlick, known as Tony, a Consultant Cardiologist at Glenfield Hospital and Professor of Interventional Cardiology at the University of Leicester, sadly passed away on Friday 30th November.
 He was the recipient of the inaugural British Cardiovascular Intervention Society (BCIS) Lifetime Achievement Career Award in 2017, Professor Gershlick had been involved in coronary intervention shortly after it was introduced in the UK.
 He undertook his first procedure in the mid-1980s and remained active clinically until he became unwell.
 He had been involved in practice-changing research conceiving, initiating and running four major National and International trials that have changed the way patients are treated.
 These have been incorporated into International Guidelines.
 Professor Nishan Canagarajah, President and Vice-Chancellor at the University of Leicester stated “Tony Gershlick was an extremely dedicated and well-regarded member of our staff who has left an indelible mark on the life of the University.
 His work has led to a positive change in his field.”